Research on shaken baby syndrome helps free 15-year inmate

 “I just released the floodgates and it was very difficult, but it was needed because that was a little bit more of the closure that I needed,” he said.
 “I still live his last moments in my arms.
 That’s very, very hard to get out of your mind.”

-Jones’ case is among a nationwide series of recent legal challenges to what used to be accepted evidence of shaken baby syndrome, which at one point was determined by brain swelling and bleeding inside the skull and behind the eyes.
+Jones’ case is among a series of recent nationwide legal challenges to what used to be accepted evidence of shaken baby syndrome, which at one point was determined by brain swelling and bleeding inside the skull and behind the eyes.
 Medical experts now say the telltale pattern of injuries isn’t so clear and that those symptoms can sometimes be caused by a short accidental fall.

-Jones’ defense had argued the child died after an accidental trip-and-fall in their home.
+Jones’ defense had argued the child died after an accidental trip-and-fall in their Sacramento home.
 Jones tripped over a shoe, and unable to break his stumble, he and his son fell into a wall, causing the baby to hit the back of his head, ultimately leading to his death, they had argued.

-But following the testimony of two experts who said shaken baby syndrome likely caused the child’s death, Jones was sentenced to 25 years-to-life after a jury convicted him of involuntary manslaughter and child abuse in the death of his son.
+But following the testimony of two experts who said shaken baby syndrome likely caused the child’s death, Jones was sentenced to 25 years to life in prison after a jury convicted him of involuntary manslaughter and child abuse in the death of his son.

 In February, his attorney, Anjali Srinivasan, in partnership with the Northern California Innocence Project, filed a request for his release arguing that although the medical testimony may have been accurate at the time of trial, recent medical advancements point to the shaken baby syndrome testimony being false.